 - have an interest in pursuing graduate studies in ecology or evolution

 - if selected, work full-time in our program, participating in all activities, for 10 weeks during summer (including weekends)

 - be a sophomore or higher with a GPA over 3.0.

 - submit all information required by February 28

 STEP 2 - complete and submit the application form

 Before filling the application form, please have the following information with you:

 - Name and e-mail of two people writing letters of recommendation

 - Select three research areas of your preference from the list provided below (scroll down)

 - An essay describing how your professional career would benefit from participating of our summer program.
-Include information about your professional goals and past experiences.
-Make it no longer than 1000 words
+Include information about Academic Goals (300 words max), Past Research Experiences (300 words max), and How will our program help you advance your career goals?
+(300 words max).
+The text goes in the application form.

 STEP 3 - submit your transcripts and two letters of recommendation